Search

 The Belt System

-Gaba has eight lesson rates or “Belt” levels to recognize professionalism and quality.
+Gaba has 18 lesson rates or “Skill Band” levels to recognize professionalism and quality.
 Moving up beyond the entry level rate is a matter of merit, not tenure.
-There are minimum performance requirements for each level and meeting them gives the instructor the potential to “Belt Up”.
-Criteria include lesson quality as judged by the clients, performance as gauged by studio staff, and voluntary participation in Developmental Certification.
-Each month, eligible instructors are reviewed and the top performing among them will be teaching at a higher pay rate to start the next month.
+There are minimum performance requirements for each level and meeting them gives the instructor the potential to move up in skill band.
+Criteria include lesson quality as judged by the clients, performance as gauged by studio staff, and voluntary participation in certification programs.

 Scheduling